e079852/prestashop-docker-compose/README.md

 2. Hosts file:

-You may need to add the following to your hosts file: "127.0.0.1       localhost"
+You may need to add the following to your hosts file: "127.0.0.1       localhost alphalaundryservices.store.uat.simplify.com"

 ## Links